 In the traditional format, students will complete ALE I and II over two consecutive semesters.
 During the first semester, students will complete 100 hours in class and at the practicum site.
 During the second semester, students will complete 200 hours at the practicum site.
-The format is recommended for students who are employed and need more time to complete the practicum and the major project.
+This format is recommended for students who are employed and need more time to complete the Major Project and the PPAs.